 - Issues (or outages) that affect many users or raise a potential PR crisis

-- Responding to general references to your products or services
+- Responding to general mentions of your products or services

 - Thanking those who provided positive feedback

 - Touching base with those who made comments about your brand or industry that weren't necessarily targeted at you or requiring a response

 Manage your customer support volume through prioritization and using technology to streamline your process.
 Your agents— and, more importantly, your customers — will thank you.

 Time is of the essence

 It's worth restating: speed of response is critical.